Table of Contents

 - Click the settings icon ( ) at the bottom of the left-hand side.

-- Go to Design > Change theme.
+- Go to Site > Theme and click Change theme.

 - Click Upload theme and select the krabi.zip theme file.

-- Once uploaded, click Activate now to activate Krabi.
+- Once uploaded, click Activate.

 Members / Subscriptions